Martian canals: Interpretation as engineering works

 The hypothesis that there was life on Mars originated from seasonal changes observed in surface features, which began to be interpreted as due to seasonal growth of plants (in fact, Martian dust storms are responsible for some of this).

 During the 1894 opposition, the idea that Schiaparelli's canali were really irrigation canals made by intelligent beings was first hinted at, and then adopted as the only intelligible explanation, by American astronomer Percival Lowell and a few others.
 The visible seasonal melting of Mars polar icecaps fueled speculation that an advanced alien race indigenous to Mars built canals to transport the water to drier equatorial regions.
 Newspaper and magazine articles about Martian canals and "Martians" captured the public imagination.
 Lowell published his views in three books: Mars (1895), Mars and Its Canals (1906), and Mars As the Abode of Life (1908).
 He remained a strong proponent for the rest of his life of the idea that the canals were built for irrigation by an intelligent civilization, going much further than Schiaparelli, who for his part considered much of the detail on Lowell's drawings to be imaginary.
 Some observers drew maps in which dozens if not hundreds of canals were shown with an elaborate nomenclature for all of them.
 Some observers saw a phenomenon they called "gemination", or doubling – two parallel canals.
-The late 19th century was a time of construction of giant infrastructure projects of all kinds, and particularly canal building.
-For instance, the Suez Canal was completed in 1869, and the abortive French attempt to build the Panama Canal began in 1880.
-It is understandable that 19th century people who accepted the idea of a Mars inhabited by a civilization might interpret the canal features as giant engineering works.